 Section 4 Membership in the Local Congregation

-(1) Every Christian who has been baptised according to the Evangelical Lutheran confession and has joined the Congregation according to section 5 and is ordinarily resident within the area of the Congregation, is a member of the Congregation.
+(1) Every Christian who has been baptised according to the Evangelical Lutheran confession and has joined the congregation according to Section 5 and is ordinarily resident within the area of the congregation, is a member of the congregation.

-(2) Any member of another Christian church who has been baptized in the name of the Triune God, who has been instructed in the Lutheran doctrine and has expressed adherence thereto, may become a member of the Congregation.
+(2) Any member of another Christian church who has been baptized in the name of the Triune God, who has been instructed in the Lutheran doctrine and has expressed adherence thereto, may become a member of the congregation.

-(3) The clergy and full-time co-workers who have been called into the ministry are members of the Congregations in which they serve.
+(3) The clergy and full-time co-workers who have been called into the ministry are members of the congregations in which they serve.

-(4) Minors, who have been baptised, are part of the body of Christ and thus are part of the Congregation.
-Full membership rights cannot, however, be bestowed on them until they have joined the Congregation in accordance with section 5.
+(4) Minors, who have been baptised, are part of the body of Christ and thus are part of the congregation.
+Full membership rights cannot, however, be bestowed on them until they have joined the congregation in accordance with Section 5.
 They are to be encouraged to participate in congregational life according to the opportunities available and within the scope of the legal requirements applicable to them.

 Section 5 Membership in the Legal Sense